TeamRizu/Texture-Font-Generator-2020-Squirrel/README.md

 Texture-Font-Generator-2020-Squirrel

-This is a modernisation of the Texture Font Generator for Stepmania 5.x, with missing glyphs and archiac codepages removed.
+This is a modernisation of the Texture Font Generator for Stepmania 5.x, with incorrect glyphs and archiac codepages removed.

 The glyphs now follow a more UTF-8 friendly method to generate.